VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 ## 2.1 Principle of Network Applications

-- **Client-Server Architecture**: In a client-server architecture, there is a dedicated server that services requests from multiple client hosts.
+- **Client-Server Architecture**: In a client server architecture, there is a dedicated server that services requests from multiple client hosts.
 Clients do not directly communicate with each other but interact with the server.
 The server has a fixed, well-known IP address.
 Examples include the Web, FTP, Telnet, and email.
 - **Peer-to-Peer (P2P) Architecture**: In a P2P architecture, there is minimal reliance on dedicated servers in data centers.
 Peers, which are intermittently connected hosts, communicate directly with each other without a dedicated server intermediary.
-- **P2P Scalability**: P2P architectures offer self-scalability, with peers contributing service capacity by distributing files to other peers.
-They are cost-effective and do not require significant server infrastructure.
+- **P2P Scalability**: P2P architectures offer self scalability, with peers contributing service capacity by distributing files to other peers.
+They are cost effective and do not require significant server infrastructure.
 - **Challenges of P2P Architectures**: P2P applications face challenges related to security, performance, and reliability due to their highly decentralized structure.
 - **Communication Between Processes**: Processes running on different end systems communicate with each other by exchanging messages across the computer network.
 - **Socket**: Messages sent between processes must pass through the network using a software interface called a `socket`.
 A socket is analogous to a door through which a process sends and receives messages.